stealify/stealify/README.md

 ### So how does it work?
 Stealify analyzes, caches and distributes builds, as also offers you advanced code generation out of existing Source Code and or Artifacts.

-Stealify is proud to be part of the community of passionate developers who contribute to Chromium and all its Related Projects like: Android, Fuchsia, v8, TuruboFan, LLVM, CodeStubAssembler, Bazel, GN, Ninja, CMake, npm
+Stealify is proud to be part of the community of passionate developers who contribute to Chromium and all its Related Projects like: Android, Fuchsia, v8, TuruboFan, LLVM, CodeStubAssembler, Bazel, GN, Ninja, CMake

 Our Mission is to Reduce the Overlapp between all that Projects and allow it to cross platform build and use the Projects.
 We do so by moving Project indipendent Parts into a Isolated Typed Callable State and in that step we evaluate rules for build tools to get code Generated to Automate that process.